The Latest: Lawyer: Convicted officer beaten in prison

 Wendt and Van Dyke's wife say they've not been able to talk to him since his transfer to federal custody.

-The Illinois Department of Corrections confirmed in a written statement Thursday that Van Dyke was transferred from state custody but did not say way.
+The Illinois Department of Corrections confirmed in a written statement Thursday that Van Dyke was transferred from state custody but did not say why.
 The federal bureau of prisons declined to comment.

 11:50 p.m.